GoogleCloudPlatform/java-docs-samples/spanner/opencensus/README.md

 This sample includes 2 classes that demonstrate how to record Cloud Spanner's latencies.

-* `GrpcMetricSample` - record and export client round-trip latency.
+* `CaptureGrpcMetric` - capture client round-trip latency.
-* `QueryStatsMetricSample` - record and export query stats latency.
+* `CaptureQueryStatsMetric` - capture query stats latency.

 ## Build and Run